 Child protection is a shared responsibility between (Organisation), its employees, workers, contractors, associates, parents/guardians, coaches, spectators, volunteers and members of the (Organisation) community.
 Everyone that participates in (Organisation)’s activities is responsible for the care and protection of children, and reporting information about child abuse.

 (Organisation) supports the active participation of all children.
 It listens to their views, respects their views and involves them when making decisions, where appropriate, especially about matters that will directly affect them (including their safety).
+Some of the ways in which [SPORT] empowers children are:

+[LIST].

 (Organisation) is also committed to the cultural safety of Aboriginal children, and those from culturally and/or linguistically diverse backgrounds, and to providing a safe environment for children living with a disability.